 Machines are only as good as our ability to regulate their temperature.
 At SolvChem® Custom Packaging Division, we offer the highest-quality antifreezes and coolant chemicals to maximize performance.
-Customers deciding where to buy propylene glycol and other chemicals can count on us.
+Customers deciding where to buy propylene glycol and other chemicals can count on us to provide antifreeze storage containers, blending services and more.
 Get a better understanding of the coolants and antifreezes below, and find out why SolvChem® Custom Packaging Division is your last stop for all your chemical needs.

 Quality Chemicals for Peak Performance